Philatelic Guide

 Thanks to sea mails, romance knew no boundaries.
 Sea mails do not only carry love messages, they also bear with them stories of exciting adventures around the world.

 From the Baroque period to the Victorian age, the primary medium in transporting mails was by sea.
 Sea mails have earned their respect as one of the most coveted items in postal history collecting.
 Most philatelists invest in sea mails that date as far as the 17th century.
-Old sea mails are more valuable if they bear a rare stamp and a rare postmark.
+Old sea mails are more valuable if they bear a rare postage stamp and a rare postmark.

 Types of sea mail collecting